-Last Name:
+Last Name: Gray

-Gray

-First Name:
+First Name: Ieisha

-Ieisha

-Title:

-Director, Administration of Long-Term Care
+Title: Director, Administration of Long-Term Care

-Agency:

-Department of Health Care Finance
+Agency: Department of Health Care Finance

-Address:

-441 4th Street, NW
+Address: 441 4th Street, NW

-Address 2:

-Suite 900 South
+Address 2: Suite 900 South

 City: Washington

-a. .
-Washington

 State: Dist. of Columbia

 Zip: 20001

-20001

-Phone:

-(202) 442-5818 Ext: TTY
+Phone: (202) 442-5818 Ext: TTY

-Fax:

-(202) 442-5899
+Fax: (202) 442-5899

-Ieisha.gray@dc.gov
+E-mail: Ieisha.gray@dc.gov

-he state operating agency representative with whom CMS should communicate regarding the waiver is:
+B. If applicable, the State operating agency representative with whom CMS should communicate regarding the waiver is:

-Last Name: Dobson
+Last Name: Morris

-First Name: Douson

-First Name: Kirk
+First Name: Thomas Jared

-Title:

-Deputy Director
+Title: Deputy Director

-Agency:

-Department on Disability Services
+Agency: Department on Disability Services

-Address:

-One Independence Square
+Address: One Independence Square

-Address 2:

-250 E Street, S.W., Fifth Floor
+Address 2: 250 E Street, S.W., Fifth Floor

 City: Washington, DC

-State:

-Dist. of Columbia
+State: Dist. of Columbia

 Zip: 20024

-Phone:

-(202) 730-1754 Ext: TTY
+Phone: (202) 730-1548 Ext: TTY

 Fax:

-rax.
-(202) 730-1842
+(202) 730-184 42 thomas.morri s@dc.gov

+8. Authorizing Signature

 E-mail:

-kirk.dobson@dc.gov

-8. Authorizing S Signature

-This document to not be

-ner with the attached revisions to the affected components of the waiver, constitutes the state's request to aiver under §1915(c) of the Social Security Act.
-The state affirms that it will abide by all provisions of the
+This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
+The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-waiver, including the p provisions of this amendment when approved by CMS.
-The state further attests that it will continuously

-• accordance with the assurances specified in Section V and the additional requirements specified in Section
+Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
+The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.

-aiver.
-The state certifies that additional proposed revisions to the waiver request will be submitted by the see form of additional waiver amendments.
+1 •

-Signature:
+Signature: Claudia Schlosberg

-Signature.

 State Medicaid Director or Designee

-Zama di zama zama di zamana

-Submission Date:
+Submission Date: Nov 1, 2017

-Note: The Signature and Submission Date fields will be automatically converted when the State

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:
+Last Name: Schlosberg

-Byrd

-Application for 1915 Page 13 of 3

-First Name:
+First Name: Claudia

-Melisa

-Title:

-Senior Deputy/State Medicaid Director
+Title: Senior Deputy/State Medicaid Director

 Agency: Department of Health Care Finance

-Department of Health Care Finance

-Address: 441 4th Street NW
+Address: 441 4th Street, NW

-Address 2: THE MASSICE TYPE
+Address 2:

-Addiess 2.
-Suite 900S

-City:

-v Washington
+City: Washington

 State: Dist. of Columbia

-Zip:
+Zip: 20002

-20001

-DI.

-Phone: Est. TTV

-Ext: TTY
+Phone: (202) 442-9075 Ext: TTY

-Fax:
+Fax: (202) 442-8114

+E-mail: alandia saklashara@da asu

-E-mail: Attachments melisa.byrd@dc.gov
+Attachments

-, , ,

-Attachment #1: Trai
+Attachment #1: Transition Plan

-o any of the following changes from the current approved waiver.
+Check the box next to any of the following changes from the current approved waiver.
 Check all boxes that apply.

-pproved waiver with this waiver.
+Replacing an approved waiver with this waiver.

-Combining wai

-aiver into two waivers.

-Eliminating a so

-easing an individual cost limit pertaining to eligibility.

-easing limits to a service or a set of services, as specified in Appendix C.

-Reducing the un nduplicated count of participants (Factor C).

-Adding new, or decreasing, a limitation on the number of participants served at any point in time.

-anges that could result in some participants losing eligibility or being transferred to another waiver or another Medicaid authority.

-Making any cha anges that could result in reduced services to participants.
+claudia.schlosberg@dc.gov

+- Combining waivers. - Splitting one waiver into two waivers. - Eliminating a service. - Adding or decreasing an individual cost limit pertaining to eligibility. - Adding or decreasing limits to a service or a set of services, as specified in Appendix C. - Reducing the unduplicated count of participants (Factor C). - Adding new, or decreasing, a limitation on the number of participants served at any point in time. - Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority. - Waking any changes that could result in reduced services to participants.

 Specify the transition plan for the waiver: